Drum Manor Forest Park

 Drum Manor was acquired from Mr Archibald Close by the Forest Service in 1964 and opened to the public as a forest park in 1970.
-Its close proximity to Cookstown and central location in Northern Ireland makes it an attractive venue for local visitors and tourists.
+Its closeness to Cookstown and central location in Northern Ireland makes it an attractive venue for local visitors and tourists.

 How to get there

-This forest is situated off the A505 Cookstown to Omagh Road, approximately three miles from Cookstown.
+This forest is situated off the A505 Cookstown to Omagh Road, about three miles from Cookstown.